ayoung5555/MP_MyWebsite/README.md

 1. Create a project folder on your computer

 2. Do not simply clone [this repo](https://github.com/ayoung5555/personal-website-guide.git):

+ 	- Option 1 is to fork the repo and clone.
+If you're not familiar with this, continue below.

-	- Instead, select `Download ZIP` under the green `Code` dropdown button
+	- Select `Download ZIP` under the green `Code` dropdown button

 	- This is so you do not have to deal with changing the git remote settings and will save you time